 The more of Enchanters you play, the more of it you’ll understand and the more complex you will want to make the setup for each new game.
 The real strength of the game at this stage in its lifecycle is that it simply has an unplayable amount of content and a huge amount of modes and variants.
 Even over and above the solo, competitive and cooperative modes that I’ve mentioned (with or without overlords, events and other modules factored in) there are still long and short variants, harder and easier modes and so on to throw in.

 I think Enchanters, therefore, ranks as one of the most versatile games in my collection.
-It has the almost unique flexibility to be picked up and understood within five minutes by a complete novice or to challenge the most hardened group of gamers.
-What I mean is, you can just take four decks and a few tokens to set up the most basic game and be playing in minutes, or you can choose the most advanced decks, the hardest mode and the toughest variant options and really test the mettle of those around the table.
+It has the near unique flexibility to be picked up and understood within five minutes by a novice or to challenge a hardened group of regular gamers.
+What I mean by that is, you can just take four decks and a few tokens to set up the most basic game and be playing in minutes, or you can choose the most advanced decks, the hardest mode and the toughest variant options and really test the mettle of those around the table.

 That kind of flexibility is quite rare, and when you combine it with the visual appeal of the game, the extremely high build quality and the superb artwork, you really start to have an appealing product.
 Enchanters is a keeper for me, and it’s a game that I think I will keep returning to with players of all experience levels, and that’s something I don’t say very often about a new game these days, thanks to the amount of specialisation that the current market demands.